 Basic Life Support (BLS) is a critical set of life-saving techniques and interventions aimed at preserving a person's life during a medical emergency.
 It is typically administered by trained individuals, including healthcare professionals, first responders, and laypersons, to provide immediate care until more advanced medical assistance arrives.
-BLS primarily focuses on maintaining adequate oxygenation and circulation, especially during emergencies like cardiac arrest, choking, or severe injuries.
+Basic Life Support primarily focuses on maintaining adequate oxygenation and circulation, especially during emergencies like cardiac arrest, choking, or severe injuries.

 Yes, clutching the throat is universally recognized as a sign of choking.
 It is an instinctive gesture people make when they are struggling to breathe due to an obstruction in their airway, often caused by food or a foreign object.